magpylib/magpylib/docs/_pages/0_documentation.md

 ## The Source Class

 This is the core class of the library.
-The idea is that source objects represent physical magnetic sources in cartesian three-dimensional space and their respective fields can be calculated.
+The idea is that source objects represent physical magnetic sources in Cartesian three-dimensional space and their respective fields can be calculated.
 The following source types are currently implemented in magpylib.

 ```eval_rst
 .. image:: ../_static/images/documentation/SourceTypes.JPG